grafana/loki/docs/sources/api/_index.md

 Prometheus-compatible rules endpoint to list alerting and recording rules that are currently loaded.

-_For more information, please check out the Prometheus [rules](https://prometheus.io/docs/prometheus/latest/querying/api/#rules) documentation._
+For more information, refer to the [Prometheus rules](https://prometheus.io/docs/prometheus/latest/querying/api/#rules) documentation.

 _This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._